SimonWan/simonwan.github.io/research.md

 layout: list
 title:  Research
 description: >
-  Thank you for your interest in my research works, and I'm always happy to discuss them.
+  Thank you for your interest in my research works.
+I'm always happy to discuss them with you.
 ---

 ## Research Interest